 Imagine the year is 2070.
 You are narrating the story of the COVID-19 pandemic and how it changed your life to your grandkids.
-Write a 500-word story that weaves in your personal experiences.
+Write a 500-word story that weaves in your personal experiences and lessons learned.

 A few tips to help you think deeper -